 Wayne Weitz is a senior financial professional with more than 20 years of experience advising clients and executing transactions as a principal in corporate finance and capital structure optimization, restructuring, mergers and acquisitions, financial management, and bankruptcy.
 In the corporate sector, Wayne served as director of corporate finance for Equifax Inc. (NYSE: EFX) where he was responsible for capital allocation, strategic planning, and international acquisitions.
 His responsibilities included valuation of potential acquisitions and investments, as well as deal execution.
 He developed the first long-range planning model for Equifax, a rolling 10-year analytical framework for optimizing cash flow, investment and dividend policy.
 Wayne served as chief investment officer and treasurer for Asbury Automotive Group (NYSE: ABG), a $5 billion (revenues) group of more than 100 auto dealerships, where he structured, negotiated, and administered a $1.3 billion comprehensive credit facility and completed acquisitions of dealerships and real estate.
 As an advisor, Wayne has served as financial advisor to debtors and creditor committees as well as chapter 11 trustee and liquidating trustee.
 He began his career as an investment banker and has completed more than 85 acquisitions, dispositions, and capital formation transactions.
 He recently restructured more than $400 million in construction financing for three significant luxury hotel, condominium, and resort developments around the world.

 Wayne earned a Bachelor of Arts in economics and politics from Brandeis University and an MBA in finance and accounting from the University of Chicago Booth School of Business.
 He is a member of the board of directors of the Turnaround Management Association – Philadelphia Chapter and is a member of the leadership for the American Bankruptcy Institute’s Financial Advisor and Investment Banking Committee.
-He has been nominated to the board of directors of the Peoples Emergency Center Foundation, a Philadelphia-based non-profit organization supporting development of transitional programs and housing for single-parent families in need.
+He is a member of the board of directors of the Peoples Emergency Center Foundation, a Philadelphia-based non-profit organization supporting development of transitional programs and housing for single-parent families in need.

 o: 302-655-8997 ext.
 234